robonomist/robonomistClient/README.md

 ### 6. Fetch Data Using Web Links

-TODO: Make this more easier to understand

-Happend to find a useful data table on a datasource’s website?
-For most datasources, you can easily fetch the data using the `data()` function.
-Just copy the link from your browser and pass it to the `data()` function.
+You can also fetch data simply by copying the link from your browser and passing it to the `data()` function.
 For example, if you find a dataset on the OECD website, you can retrieve it like this:

 ``` r
 data("https://data-explorer.oecd.org/vis?tm=sna&pg=0&fs[0]=Measure%2C0%7CAquaculture%20production%23AQUA_PD%23&fc=Measure&snb=1&vw=tb&df[ds]=dsDisseminateFinalDMZ&df[id]=DSD_FISH_PROD%40DF_FISH_AQUA&df[ag]=OECD.TAD.ARP&df[vs]=1.0&pd=2010%2C&dq=.A.._T.T&ly[rw]=REF_AREA&ly[cl]=TIME_PERIOD&to[TIME_PERIOD]=false")